sam4llis/nvim-tundra/extras/kitty/README.md

 ## Installation instructions

-- Add the contents inside `kitty.conf` into your own `~/.config/kitty/kitty.conf` config file
+- Copy the contents of `tundra.conf` into your local `~/.config/kitty/kitty.conf` configuration file.